rpatters1/mnxvalidate/notes/validation_ideas.md

 ### 2.0 completed

 - confirm staff systems neither skip nor overlap measures.
-- confirm that any element of global.lyrics.lineMetadata is included in the global.lyrics.lineOrder array.
+- confirm that global.lyrics.lineMetadata and global.lyrics.lineOrder arrays match if both are provided.
 - confirm event ids and note ids are unique
 - confirm that event objects either have a duration or a full-measure indication but not both.
-- concurm that events are either rests or have notes but not both.
+- confirm that events are either rests or have notes but not both.
+- confirm that lyric line labels in event objects are valid values, if global.lyrics provided the valid values.

 ### 1.0 completed